Posted in:

 A quick visit to Germany

 Since the border runs along the ridge above the Gottesacker Plateau, you can also make a quick visit to Germany.
 The longest route takes you across the border for some hundred meters.
 No worries!
 There are not any passport checks.
-After a lovely 1.5 hours hike, it was time to enjoy a cake and a cup of coffee in the restaurant (Tafel & Zunder) next to the aerial cableway station.
+After a lovely 1.5-hour hike, it was time to enjoy a cake and coffee in the restaurant (Tafel & Zunder) next to the aerial cableway station.
 Getting up on the plateau from the villages in the valley is easy.
-Pick up the bus (line 5) or go by car up to Ifen, where you board the cable car.
+Pick up the bus (line 5) or drive to Ifen, where you board the cable car.

 Check out other winter- and snow-shoe hiking tours here!